cespenar/sdb_grid_processor/README.md

 ## Sample usage

-A directory with top-level directories containing MESA log directories for a given initial mass and metallicity.
+A directory with containing MESA models.

     grid_dir = "test_grid"

-Output .txt file for the final grid:
+Database containing the final grid:

-    output_file = "test_grid.txt"
+    db_file = "test.db"

 Initialize a grid:

-    g = GridProcessor(grid_dir, output_file)
+    g = GridProcessor(grid_dir, db_file)

 Evaluate the grid.
-This method evaluated the grid and saves the output to a file.
+This method evaluated the grid and saves the output to a database.

-    g.evaluate_initial_grid()
+    g.evaluate_sdb_grid()